Andrew P. Solt: Career: Broadway to Hollywood

-Joan of Arc got a lukewarm reception from moviegoers—its box office slightly exceeded its budget—and critics gave it mixed reviews.
+Fleming—formerly of, The Wizard of Oz and Gone With The Wind, both released in 1939—directed Joan of Arc, written by Solt.
+It received a lukewarm reception from moviegoers—its box office slightly exceeded its budget—and critics gave it mixed reviews.
 Wrote New York Times film critic Bosley Crowther: "Pictorially, it is one of the most magnificent films ever made, bespeaking the vast sum of money and the effort expended on it.
 Dramatically, it has moments of tremendous excitement and shock.
 And emotionally it has glimmers of the deep poignancy of the Maid.
 But, somehow, the huge combination of pageantry, legend and pathos—of spectacle, color, court intrigues and the historic ordeal of a girl—while honestly intended, fails to come fully to life or to give a profound comprehension of the torment and triumph of Joan."

 The film, however, did get recognized by Academy Awards voters.
 At the 1949 ceremonies, Joan of Arc won two Oscars—for best color photography and best costume design in a color film—out of a total of seven nominations.
 Bergman was nominated for best actress and co-star José Ferrer got the nod in the best supporting actor category.
 Other nominations were for best film editing, best art direction and set decoration, and best music.
 The film's producer, Walter Wanger, meanwhile received an honorary Academy Award for "distinguished service to the industry in adding to its moral stature in the world community by his production of the picture Joan of Arc."
-Wanger, who had received an honorary Oscar in 1946 for his service as president of the Academy of Motion Picture Arts and Sciences (1939-1945) declined to accept the honor in 1949 out of pique that Joan of Arc, which he considered one of his best movies, had not received a nomination for best picture of the year.
+Wanger, who had received an honorary Oscar in 1946 for his service as president of the Academy of Motion Picture Arts and Sciences (1939–1945) declined to accept the honor in 1949 out of pique that Joan of Arc, which he considered one of his best movies, had not received a nomination for best picture of the year.